 Bottom Line: After only managing the property for approximately 5 months we had leases in place with well-qualified tenants and increased annual revenues from $99,946 to $127,020.

 - The owner had been losing an average of about 11.5% of his annual revenues due to the amount of time the property was vacant between tenants.

-- The property still hadn’t been cleaned after previous tenants vacated when we took over.
+- The property still hadn’t been cleaned 3 months after the previous residents vacated.

 - Property was not being effectively advertised under previous management.

-- Former manager’s leases had not been timed to come due during peak times of the rental market.
+- Former manager’s leases had not been timed to come due during the rental market peak time.

 - We cleaned the property and took care of some minor repairs.

-- We created attractive marketing materials and listed the property on our website and advertised with other inexpensive or free sources.
+- We created attractive marketing materials and listed the property on our website and advertised with other inexpensive and free sources.

 - Changed lease expiration timing to come due during peak market times.

-- After we leased the property worked to pre-lease it prior to the expiration of the lease to minimize vacancy between tenants.
+- After we leased the property, we worked diligently to pre-lease it prior to the expiration of the lease to minimize vacancy between residents.

-Bottom Line: We leased the property within a week of taking it over and since then it has never been vacant for more than four days between tenants.
+Bottom Line: We leased the property within a week of taking over management and since then it has never been vacant for more than four days between residents.

 Success #3: Insurance Claim on 16-Unit Apartment Building: